 The Association is a signatory to the International Group Pooling Agreement, which pools individual claims excess USD10m with the 12 other signatories of the Pooling Agreement.
 This arrangement currently provides cover for owned P&I risks excess USD10m up to a limit of USD100m with Hydra reinsuring USD70m xs USD30m as described in section 4.1.4 above.
 Once this limit is exceeded, market reinsurance is purchased in four layers with a limit per claim of USD2.1bn excess USD100m.
-The first USD500m, i.e., USD500m excess USD100m, is written on a co-insurance basis where the Pool self-insurers 30% of the exposure through Hydra.
+The first USD650m, i.e., USD650m excess USD100m, is written by reinsurers.
+The Group retains an annual aggregate deductible (AAD) of USD100m before the market reinsurance responds.
+This AAD is reinsured by Hydra.

-Under the terms of the Pooling Agreement, the Members of each Club are liable for its share of a non-oil pollution claim that exceeds the limit of the Pool's excess reinsurance contract which in the current year covers claims up to USD2.1 billion each accident or occurrence (an 'Overspill Claim').
+Under the terms of the Pooling Agreement, the Members of each Club are liable for its share of a nonoil pollution claim that exceeds the limit of the Pool's excess reinsurance contract which in the current year covers claims up to USD2.1 billion each accident or occurrence (an 'Overspill Claim').
 The IG purchases reinsurance to protect clubs and their Members from overspill claims up to USD1 billion excess the Pool's reinsurance limit.
 Above this limit and up to the maximum possible overspill claim of just under USD8 billion, any potential claim falls back on the Pool.

-4.2.2 FD&D Class 6
+FD&D Class 6

 The Association has purchased excess of loss reinsurance to protect Class 6 against the financial impact of an individual event.
-The insurance currently provides a limit of USD5m excess USD3.5m with a single paid reinstatement.
+The insurance currently provides a limit of USD5m excess USD2.0m with unlimited free reinstatements.
 The FD&D class also benefits from an aggregate cover from Boudicca, which has an annual aggregate limit of USD7.5m.